 We also tried the grilled pomfret (RM15-RM20 a piece).

 North Indian Food

 Our first order here was the tandoori chicken (RM9).
-This is a good test to see if they know what they’re doing.
-And it checks out.
+This is a good test to see if they know what they are doing.

 Tandoori Chicken & Naan Bread

 That naan is truly delicious.
-One of the best we’ve ever tasted!
+One of the best we have ever tasted!

 The vegetable samosas (RM4) come with a spicy coriander dipping sauce.

 Crunchy crisp, well seasoned.

 A great appetizer as well here at I Love You Cafe Batu Ferringhi!